-- B. Unless specified in this Article, official time shall be granted in amounts specified by this Article for the purposes of all representational activities, including but not limited to: - Communicating about matters covered under this Contract, with RNs, NNU union officials, and Department officials, including pre-decisional involvement and labormanagement forums; - 2.
-Preparing and investigating grievances, interviewing witnesses, preparing for arbitration, and meeting with NNU representatives in connection with representational activity; - Preparing to represent an employee in a statutory appeal process, including but not limited to, replies to the courts and/or administrative agencies such as FMCS, FSIP, and/or FLRA; - 4.
+- B. Unless specified in this Article, official time shall be granted in amounts specified by this Article for the purposes of all representational activities, including but not limited to: - 1.
+Communicating about matters covered under this Contract, with RNs, NNU union officials, and Department officials, including pre-decisional involvement and labor-management forums; - Preparing and investigating grievances, interviewing witnesses, preparing for arbitration, and meeting with NNU representatives in connection with representational activity; - 3.
+Preparing to represent an employee in a statutory appeal process, including but not limited to, replies to the courts and/or administrative agencies such as FMCS, FSIP, and/or FLRA; - 4.
 Preparing to and participation in mid-term negotiations; - 5.
 Preparing to participate in a FLRA investigation or hearing as a representative of the NNU; - 6.
-Formal discussions; - 7.
+Formal discussions: - 7.
 Grievance meetings; - 8.
 Arbitration hearings; - 9.
 Oral and written replies to disciplinary and major adverse actions; - 10.
 Travel associated with a representational activity; - 11.
-Training hours in addition to the hours below. - C. Exceptions to the Local Official Time Allocations: - 1.
-Consistent with the Statute and this Contract, designated NNU representatives will be granted reasonable and necessary time to carry out the following functions: - a.
+Training hours in addition to the hours below. - C. Exceptions to the Local Official Time Allocations: - Consistent with the Statute and this Contract, designated NNU representatives will be granted reasonable and necessary time to carry out the following functions: - a.
 Term agreement bargaining in accordance with 5 USC 7131(a) and this agreement; and, - b.
 Negotiating a Local Supplemental Contract - 2.
-NNU Members on the National Joint Training Committee in the Contract Training, Duration and Distribution Article will receive official time for attending national training committee meetings and providing joint training to the local units consistent with requirements outlined the Contract Training, Duration and Distribution Article.
+NNU Members will receive official time for providing contract training to the local units consistent with requirements outlined in the Contract Training,

+Duration and Distribution Article.
 This official time will not be counted against any official time allocations in this Article.

-- 3. Official time will be granted to attend facility and VISN level labor-management forums consistent with the Collaboration and Labor-Management Forums Article of this Contract.
+- Official time will be granted to attend facility and VISN level labormanagement forums consistent with the Collaboration and Labor-Management Forums Article of this Contract.
 This official time will be in addition to the amounts granted in this Article. - 4.
 For purposes of labor management training consistent with the Labor-Management Relations Training Article of this Contract, each NNU Local is entitled to additional official time according to the number of RNs in the bargaining unit as follows: - a.
 Under 250 RNs 80 hours per fiscal year - b.
 250 500 RNs 160 hours per fiscal year - c.
 501 or more RNs 280 hours per fiscal year